The Cornell Lab Bird Academy › Discussion Groups › Nature Journaling and Field Sketching › The Power of Comparison

 -

 I haven't done many comparison studies, but I have done some.
 I thought the comparison study helped me focus better on the unique characteristics of the black-capped and the chestnut-back chickadees that I was comparing, and the similarities between them.
 I learned that creating a comparison study can help you distinguish different and similar characteristics about two different things.
-When balancing drawing and writing in my journal, I think I will balance them depending on what I want to do that day, and what I want to write/draw about.

 I have been observing this two different bird species for three months.
 Both are black and nest in the bougainvillea in front of my house.
 When I made this comparison study I notice that the Great-tailed Grackle (left) has yellow eyes, is bigger with longer tail and beak than the Cowbird (right).
 Maybe he has a stronger beak so he can eat anything, he can eat from the garbage bags.
-The Cowbird is chubby, has red eyes and is not aggresive as the Great tailed Grackle.
+The Cowbird is chubby, has red eyes and is not aggresive as the Great tailed Grackle.-

 Very nice watercolors and study!